Jamaica Say You Will

-Jamaica Say You Will is the fifth studio album by Joe Cocker, released in April 1975.
+Jamaica Say You Will is the fifth studio album by English singer Joe Cocker, released in April 1975.
 The songs from the album come from the same sessions that produced the highly acclaimed LP I Can Stand A Little Rain (1974).
 Jamaica Say You Will wasn't, however, as successful as its predecessor.
 It reached number 42 on the US album charts.

 It includes participation by Randy Newman; rhythm section on most of the songs is played by the Kingpins, formerly known for being saxophonist King Curtis' backing band, including Bernard "Pretty" Purdie on drums. "(That's What I Like) In My Woman" is a fast-driven song with horns, "Where Am I Now" and "I Think It's Going to Rain Today" are segued and complementary - the sentiment of each song reflected in the other.
 "Oh Mama" is pure vocal blues, accompanied by a saxophone.
 The over-all influence is soul and blues.
 The album winds up acoustically, with a simply arranged, folk-flavoured tune, "Jack-a-Diamonds".